The spectral density of dense random networks and the breakdown of the Wigner semicircle law: The configuration model of networks

 We will present results for regular, Poisson, exponential, and Borel degree distributions.
 The analytic expression for $p_k$ in each case, together with the variance $\sigma^2$, is displayed in table \ref{univ}.
-These degree distributions obey the following properties: (i) $p_k$ is parametrized solely in terms of the mean degree $c$; (ii) all moments of $p_k$ are finite for $c < \infty$; (iii) for sufficiently large $c$, the variances obey $\sigma_{\rm reg}^2 < \sigma_{\rm pois}^2 < \sigma_{\rm exp}^2 < \sigma_{\rm bor}^2$.
+The properties of the configuration model with Poisson and exponential degree distributions have been extensively discussed in \cite{Newman2001,NewmanBook}.
+The degree distributions in table \ref{univ} obey the following properties: (i) $p_k$ is parametrized solely in terms of the mean degree $c$; (ii) all moments of $p_k$ are finite for $c < \infty$; (iii) for sufficiently large $c$, the variances obey $\sigma_{\rm reg}^2 < \sigma_{\rm pois}^2 < \sigma_{\rm exp}^2 < \sigma_{\rm bor}^2$.
 These four examples of degree distributions are very convenient to study, in a controllable way, the effect of degree fluctuations on random networks as we increase $c$.
 Indeed, we can compare for $c \gg 1$ the spectral density of networks with the same average degree, but with increasing variances $\sigma^2$.
 We do not consider here random networks with power-law degree distributions \cite{Albert2002,Clauset2009}, since in this case higher-order moments of $p_k$ diverge already for finite $c$.

-Although the Borel degree distribution is not commonly employed in the study of random networks, it exhibits an exponential tail that decays slower than the tail of the exponential degree distribution, which makes the Borel distribution well-suited to our analysis.
+Although the Borel degree distribution is not commonly employed in the study of random networks, the rate of its exponential decay is smaller than the one of the exponential degree distribution with the same $c$, which makes the Borel distribution well-suited to our analysis.
 The Borel distribution, introduced in the context of queuing theory \cite{Borel1942,ConsulBook}, also appears as the distribution of the total progeny in a Galton-Watson branching process with Poisson distributed degrees \cite{Finner2015}.
 Figure \ref{boreld} illustrates the Borel degree distribution for different average degrees.
-Note that $p_k$ in figure \ref{boreld} is highly skewed, its mode is located at $k=1$, and the tail of $p_k$ decays as $\ln p_k \sim \left( \frac{1}{c} + \ln\left( \frac{c-1}{c} \right) \right) k$ for $k \gg 1$.
-We point out that all network models considered here have exponentially decaying degree distributions.
+For fixed $k \ll c$, the Borel distribution $p_k$ attains a finite limit as $c \rightarrow \infty$, in contrast to the Poisson and the exponential degree distribution.
+For $k = O(c)$, the Borel distribution $p_k$ is proportional to $1/\sqrt{c}$ for $c \gg 1$.
+Therefore, Borel networks with large $c$ contain a finite fraction of nodes with $c$-independent degrees and a smaller fraction of nodes with degrees proportional to $c$.
+Note also that $p_k$ in figure \ref{boreld} is highly skewed, its mode is located at $k=1$, and the tail of $p_k$ decays as $\ln p_k \sim \left( \frac{1}{c} + \ln\left( \frac{c-1}{c} \right) \right) k$ for $k \gg 1$.
+All network models considered here have exponentially decaying degree distributions.